AngryCarrot789/FramePFX/README.md

 The front-end uses .NET Framework 4.8, and the back-end uses .NET Standard 2.0

 ## Cross platform
 Currently there's only a WPF implementation, but I hope to switch to Avalonia at some point or MAUI.
 Most, if not all, of the important classes are located in the .NET Standard project, so it's relatively easy to port the app over to different platforms.
-However there's also SkiaSharp, FFmpeg, and soon NAudio (or some other audio processor library) dependencies too...
+However there's also OpenGL, FFmpeg, and some (unused at the moment) audio library dependencies too...

 ## BUGS
 - Importing certain video files can crash (some sort of "found invalid data while decoding" error)